 Justin Oldham, MD, MS, Pulmonary, University of Michigan

 Shelly Schmidt, MD, MS, Pulmonary, Spectrum Health System

-Mary Beth Scholand, MD, Pulmonary, Utah
+Mary Beth Scholand, MD, Pulmonary, University of Utah